djacoby/amico/README.md

 ## About

-Full stack javascript social media platform built on the MERN stack (MongoDB, Express, React, Node.js) with Redux for application state management.
-This project uses MongoDB atlas for cloud database storage as well as Cloudinary for asset cloud storage.
+"Amico" is a full stack javascript social media platform built on the MERN stack (MongoDB, Express, React, Node.js) with Redux for application state management.
+Bootstrap 4 was used for the UI design with some custom classes created to match the bootstrap design paradigm.
+This project uses MongoDB atlas for cloud database storage, and Cloudinary for image asset cloud storage.
+Users can register an account, create a profile, post stauses, comment on other users posts as well as like and unlike posts.

 ## Setup